otienojoseph/alx-higher_level_programming/0x06-python-classes/README.md

 - 3-square: Class with public instance method that returns the area of square
 - 4-square: Add property getter and setter for size on class Square
 - 5-square: Add my_print method that prints to stdout the square with character '#'
+- 6-square: Add my_print method that prints to stdout the square with character '#'